 11. The Three Sons of Noah and the History of Mediterranean Civilization.

-Simone Weil (1909 - 1943).
-Hailed by Albert Camus as ‘the only great spirit of our times’, Weil was one of great essayists and activists of the twentieth century.
+Simone Weil (1909–1943) was one of the great theologians, philosophers and activists of the twentieth century.
 Her writings on the nature of religious faith, spirituality and philosophy have inspired many subsequent thinkers.
 Several of her other books, including The Need for Roots and Oppression and Liberty, are also available in Routledge Classics.